-As we head towards the Auvergne, vineyards and riverside routes are replaced by rolling hills and cowbells.
-In the middle of the journey we have shorter daily distances and engage our climbing legs as the route follows in the footsteps of the 2008 Tour de France up the Puy Mary (1,588m).
-The majestic vistas of the chain of extinct conical volcanic peaks and lush green valleys make the Southern Auvergne distinctive and the climb very worthwhile.
+As we head towards the Auvergne, vineyards and riverside routes are replaced by rolling hills and the sound of cowbells.
+In the middle of the journey we have shorter daily distances and engage our climbing legs as the route follows in the footsteps of the 2016 Tour de France up the Puy Mary (1,588m).
+The majestic vistas of the chain of extinct conical volcanic peaks and lush green valleys make the southern Auvergne distinctive and the climb very worthwhile.

-Our journey then returns westward through the little known Upper Dordogne region down to the Dordogne river valley, passing châteaux which overlook the river, as well as visiting the dramatically perched village of Rocamadour and the untouristed narrow lanes of Souillac, before returning to Monpazier to celebrate our achievements with a drop of the local red.
+Our journey then returns westward through the little known Upper Dordogne region down to the Dordogne river valley.
+We pass many châteaux overlooking the river, as well as visiting the dramatically perched village of Rocamadour and the untouristed narrow lanes of Souillac, before returning to Sarlat-la-Caneda to celebrate our achievements with a drop of the local red.

 Although our route explores rural France, it is simple to get to thanks to the wide variety of flight options to and from Bergerac.
-The holiday features numerous scenic lunch spots for a Skedaddle style picnic along with carefully chosen accommodation, from hotels with pools, for the obligatory ‘apres velo’ dip, to local auberges offering delicious traditional cuisine.
+The holiday features numerous scenic lunch spots for a Skedaddle style picnic along with carefully chosen accommodation offering delicious traditional cuisine.